Close ILTakeCare Suggestion

 Thus, as you can well appreciate, ABS is useful irrespective of whether you are riding for the first time or are a veteran.
 The technology is beneficial and can save your life in most on-road situations.

 While choosing a new motorcycle, choose one with ABS.
 ABS helps you stay safe and be on the road.
-Also get yourself a comprehensive two wheeler insurance.
+Also, get yourself two wheeler insurance.
 Bike insurance cushions you from the financial impact following an accident with your two-wheeler.

 • Mountains Calling?
 These Motorbike Tours in The Himalayas Are for You